akbinod/akbinod.Tuner/README.md

 If you want to skip tuning some parameters in your <code>target</code>'s signature, set default values for them, and drop them from your launch call.
 A param is not tuned, if an arg is not passed to it from your launch call.

 It's the <i>type of the argument</i> passed in your launch call that drives Tuner behavior, not the annotation on the parameters.
-Each of the following launch calls would have a different effect:

 ```{language=python}
 #image is passed through, radius is tuned - min 0, max 50